utsanjan/InsiderSwitch/README.md

 and choose your preferred option in the prompt.

 ## ⚙️ Installation and configurations
-After starting the program it offers with options to<br>
+After starting the program it offers with the options to<br>
 select the version of *Windows Insider Program* channels.<br>
 To make a selection, press the respective option no. & press enter.<br>
 If the machine was not enrolled to the Insider Program, you will get<br>
-prompted to restart your machine to enable *Microsoft Flight Signing* <br>
+prompted to restart your machine to enable *Microsoft Flight Signing*. <br>
-which is required by *Windows Insider Program*.

 **Notice:** Windows Insider Program requires telemetry to be set to *Full*.
 After enrolling your machine to the *Windows Insider Program* please make sure